 Do you have bits of broken and mis-matched crayons scattered throughout your home?
 If you have young children like I do, there’s a good chance the answer is yes.
-Inspired by the melted crayon art we featured where crayons are taped to a canvas for a beautiful rainbow effect, I ventured out to do something similar – with the exception of recycling our broken crayons (vs. using brand new ones).
+Inspired by the many melted crayon art we’ve seen online where crayons are taped to a canvas for a beautiful rainbow effect, I ventured out to do something similar – with the exception of recycling our broken crayons (vs. using brand new ones).

 I also wanted to see how the artistic effect would look if we had each child place the crayons in their own pattern on the canvas instead of aligned at the top.

 With a plan set and my pre-school daughter and her friends game, we set out to make our own melted recycled crayon art.

 1. Canvases (we used 12x12x12″ ones, but you could use any size)